logo

 12 Password Best Practices

-With the business world heavily reliant on digitalization in this day and age, the use of technology in your organization is unavoidable.
-Although technology can undeniably give your business an advantage in increasingly competitive markets, there are many troublesome areas to keep an eye on.
-This is why interest in cybersecurity has risen in recent years.
+With the business world heavily reliant on digitalization, using technology in your organization is unavoidable.
+Although technology can undeniably give your business an advantage in increasingly competitive markets, there are many troublesome areas you need to watch.
+This is why interest in cybersecurity has risen in recent years, and password protection is the best place to start if you want to ramp up your business’s security.

-Password protection is the best place to start if you want to ramp up your cybersecurity.
-Setting a password to secure an entity’s data is called password protection.
+Securing an entity’s data by creating a password is known as password protection.
 Only those with passwords can access information or accounts once data is password-protected.
-However, because of the frequent use of passwords, people tend to overlook their significance and make careless mistakes, which could lead to breaches in security.
+However, because of the frequent use of passwords, people tend to overlook their significance and make careless mistakes – which can lead to breaches in security.

 Password Best Practices: The Do's and Don'ts